phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Give time for processing questions

-        Offer clarification of questions, don't be upset if somebody asks for clarifications
+        Offer clarification of questions if somebody is confused by what you have asked, try to rephrase the question different and avoid just saying the same thing at a different speech cadence, don't be upset if somebody asks for you to iterate your question several times.

+        Try to reassure the candidate that it's ok to ask for clarification several times.

 - [ ] Ensure the interviewee has adequate amounts of breaks during the interview

         Reenforce that they can ask for breaks themselves any time they want, even if they do not ask, suggests breaks yourself.

+        A regular break helps reduce anxiety & allow for processing time, reducing the intensity of the job interview.

 # In-person interviews